MGTheTrain/multimedia-management-service/lib/domain/models/README.md

 # Models

-## How to create diesel migrations
+## How to create manual diesel migrations

 **Precondition**: `export DATABASE_URL=postgres://user:password@localhost:5432/diesel-demo` in terminal process in which to also utilize `diesel` cli tool